bbauska/JS-Animated-Slideshow/README.md

 Time

-The JavaScript function **setTimeout** allows you to execute a function after a specified amount of time has elapsed.
+The JavaScript function <b>setTimeout</b> allows you to execute a function after a specified amount of time has elapsed.
 It takes two arguments.
 The first argument is a string containing the function you want to execute.
 The second argument is the number of milliseconds that will